-CRACKING THE KSAC CODE: Karns City Takes Guesswork Out of Conference Tourney Field With Win Over Union
+CRACKING THE KSAC CODE: Karns City Takes Guesswork Out of Conference Tourney Field with Win Over Union

 Luke Cramer scored 11 of his team-high 19 points in the first quarter to get the Gremlins out of the gate quickly and Beighley took over late to help the Gremlins hold off hard-charging Union in a 51-39 home victory.

-The win secures a spot in KSAC tourney next week for Karns City.
-It also took all the guesswork out of it with Redbank Valley, Clarion, Clarion-Limestone and Karns City vying for the title beginning Feb.
+The win secures a spot in the KSAC tourney next week for Karns City.
+It also took all the guesswork out of it with Redbank Valley, Clarion, Clarion-Limestone, and Karns City vying for the title beginning Feb.
 16 at Tippin Gymnasium.

 “The tiebreakers themselves weren’t very clear,” Kepple said.
 “I told the guys we control our own destiny.
 A win and we seal our fate (in the tournament).”